Skip advert

 EVs have far fewer moving parts that require maintenance than a typical petrol or diesel internal-combustion-engined car, and Alfa Romeo is passing this benefit onto its customers through its current service plan.
 At around £100 for three years of maintenance, it looks like a bit of a bargain.

-Alfa Romeo Junior alternatives
+Alfa Romeo alternatives

-Pricing for the Alfa Romeo base model is cheaper than with some of its Stellantis cousins, which is surprising given the slightly more premium nature of the marque.
+Pricing for the Alfa Romeo is cheaper than with some of its Stellantis cousins, which is surprising given the slightly more premium nature of the marque.
 We think the Junior is one of the best options in the Stellantis stable, as well as the wider EV crossover market.

 Frequently Asked Questions